 With this generator, however, this is no longer that complicated.

 Now create a logo and think of a uniform design for your appearance.

-For example, consider a color scheme that extends from the website to your business cards, invoices, newsletters, etc.
+For example, consider a colour scheme that extends from the website to your business cards, invoices, newsletters, etc.

-Now apply this to your website and add your logo and color scheme etc. Thus, your website has a professional appearance and helps you enormously with the marketing.
+Now apply this to your website and add your logo and colour scheme etc. Thus, your website has a professional appearance and helps you enormously with the marketing.